 - Wear a hat to block the sun's direct rays.

-- Wear sunglasses, again to reduce both glare and UV damage to your eyes (the latter contributes to the formation of cataracts.)
+- Wear sunglasses, again to reduce both glare and UV damage to your eyes.

 - Consider shifting your daily walks to early mornings, late afternoons, or evenings.

 - Drink a lot of fluids – water is the best choice.

 It is not clear whether stretching exercises that have traditionally been recommended before any vigorous activity are beneficial or not.
 However, to be on the safe side, we suggest that you start your walking session at a slow tempo for five minutes, then move up to a moderate tempo and from there gradually speed up to your regular cruising speed.
 This 5-minute start will help loosen your muscles and minimize the possibility of pulling or tearing them.